ARKLink Library Card

 Schedule a library instruction session or research consultation with one of the librarians listed below.

-Kathy Anderson, Librarian for School of Computer Information Systems, School of Education and Division of Military Science
+Kathy Anderson, Librarian for School of Computer Information Systems, School of Education and School of Nursing

 Mary Heady, Librarian for School of Arts and Humanities, School of Business and School of Social and Behavioral Sciences